Glounthaune: Transport

-The village was originally a planned town built in 1810 on a tidal quay wall and named at that time "New Glanmire".
-It is served by the commuter railway line between Cork and Cóbh.
-The next station in the Cork direction is Little Island, while towards Cóbh the next stop is at Fota Island.
-With the reopening, in 2009, of the railway line to Midleton, Glounthaune railway station became the junction between the Cóbh and Midleton lines.
+Glounthaune railway station opened in 1859.
+It is served by the commuter railway line between Cork and Cobh.
+The next station in the Cork direction is Little Island, while towards Cobh the next stop is at Fota Island.
+With the reopening, in 2009, of the railway line to Midleton, Glounthaune railway station became the junction between the Cobh and Midleton lines.

 Sport

 The parish of Glounthaune is the main base for Gaelic Athletic Association club Erin's Own GAA.
 Erin's Own won the Cork Senior Hurling Championship on three occasions: in 1992, 2006 (defeating Cloyne) and 2007 (defeating Newtownshandrum).
 Association football (soccer) is also played in Glounthaune, with Glounthaune United A.F.C. fielding teams in the Cork Schoolboys League.

 Knockraha Badminton Club train in Glouthaune in Erin's Own GAA hall.